malayjoshi13/malayjoshi13.github.io/_pages/about.md

 <h3>Research Interest</h3>

 <span class="small_font">My current research interests lie at the intersection of <b>Computer Vision and Natural Language Processing (Traditional techniques, Transformers, LLMs)</b>.
-I love to see technology from its feasibility and impact while being used as a product/system by the users.
-Now, I am moving towards the theoretical aspect of technology as well to make it more personalized, efficient and adopted by the masses.
-My goal is to keep this exploration of knowing technology in-depth and use it to develop much better visual and textual information processing products/solutions that could <b>assist and entertain</b> society!</span>
+I always love to see technology from the lens of feasibility and impact while being used as a system by the target user base within the society.
+My goal is to continue exploring knowledge of technology in-depth and use it to develop efficient, economical and personalized visual and textual information processing and synthesis solutions that could <b>assist and entertain society</b>.

 > __*I am currently looking for opportunities to pursue research and development in a similar field with applications open to enterprise-level conversational systems, marketing campaigns content generators, sales intelligence solutions, and enterprise-level productivity tools.*__